How does the Escort Passport 9500ix eliminate false alarms? Watch the video and learn more about the advantage afforded by GPS technology.

 its directional arrows, claimed to be able to indicate the direction of a radar signal.

-Fans of Escort and BEL (the same company) point out that a windshield-mount model from each, the Redline and STi Magnum, respectively, out-ranged every competitor in a recent test, V1 included.
-And it's worth noting that the Valentine One was designed in 1990; even its rabid fanboys grudgingly admit that technology has advanced in the decades since the hoary old V1 made its appearance.
-Not does any dispute its propensity for constantly shrieking alerts to nonexistent threats, a trait we quantified precisely in a recent test.
+Fans of Escort and BEL (divisions within the same company) point out that a windshield-mount model from each, the Redline and STi Magnum, respectively, out-ranged every competitor in a recent test, V1 included.
+And it's worth noting that the Valentine One was designed in 1990; even its rabid fanboys grudgingly admit that technology has advanced in the decades since the V1 made its appearance.
+Nor do many dispute its propensity for constantly shrieking alerts to nonexistent threats, a trait we quantified in one test.

 Regardless, none of the three claims the ability to defeat red light cameras or ignore false alarms generated by static sources.
 For that you'll need a GPS-enabled model, according to the manufacturers.
 This begs the question: Which is better, GPS or conventional tech?